-How Dogs View The World: Brain Scans Tell Us What They See
+How Dogs View the World: Brain Scans Tell Us What They See

-Dogs recognize human facial expressions and now we know how they do it.
+Dogs recognize human facial expressions, and now we know how they do it.

-Posted Apr 14, 2018
+Posted April 14, 2018

-The researchers studied four border collies who were shown happy, sad, angry or fearful faces made by unfamiliar humans.
-They discovered that simply by looking at brain scans that were generated by the whole brain they could tell which facial expressions the dogs saw.
+The researchers studied four border collies who were shown happy, sad, angry, or fearful faces made by unfamiliar humans.
+They discovered that simply by looking at brain scans that were generated by the whole brain, they could tell which facial expressions the dogs saw.
 To wit, "seeing a person with a happy face produced a particularly distinctive pattern of brain activity, particularly in the temporal cortex on the side of the brain.
 This part of the brain is thought to be involved in processing complex visual information, including faces, in humans and animals including dogs, primates, and sheep."
-The researchers report "happy faces induce a specific signature of cortical activity that makes it possible to discriminate it from other emotions."
+The researchers report: "Happy faces induce a specific signature of cortical activity that makes it possible to discriminate it from other emotions."
 They also discovered that it was much harder to distinguish between anger and sadness, often called negative emotions.

 Dogs and humans process emotions similarly

-Despite the small sample size, this research is an important step not only in conducting noninvasive neuroimaging studies on dogs (and other animals) but also for determining just how similar dogs and humans process different emotions displayed by facial expressions.
-Emory University researcher Dr. Gregory Berns and his colleagues have also conducted a number of very interesting studies using noninvasive neuroimaging on dogs.
-For an interview with Dr. Berns about his book What It's Like to Be a Dog: And Other Adventures in Animal Neuroscience please see "What It's Like to Be a Dog."
-Dr. Adam Miklósi and his colleagues at Hungary's Eötvös Loránd University also are conducting this type of research.
+Despite the small sample size, this research is an important step not only for conducting noninvasive neuroimaging studies on dogs (and other animals), but also for determining just how similarly dogs and humans process the different emotions displayed by facial expressions.
+Emory University researcher Gregory Berns and his colleagues have also conducted a number of very interesting studies using noninvasive neuroimaging on dogs.
+(For an interview with Berns about his book, What It's Like to Be a Dog: And Other Adventures in Animal Neuroscience, please click here.)
+Adam Miklósi and his colleagues at Hungary's Eötvös Loránd University also are conducting this type of research.